franzinc/nfs/README.md

     make installer

-This will produce an nsi file that can be used to install nfs.
+This will produce an _nsi_ file that can be used to install.

 Configuration
 -------------